Start9Labs/documentation/site/source/device-guides/windows/tor-windows.rst

        :width: 80%
        :alt: Windows System-wide proxy.pac: Control Panel > Programs > Programs and Features > Turn Windows features on or off

-   * In the Turn Windows features on or off dialog box, enable "Internet Information Server"
+   * In the Turn Windows features on or off dialog box, enable "Internet Information Services"

 #.
 Go to the Start menu, type "cmd" into the search box (but don't hit enter).
    "Command Prompt" will be the first search result.
 Select "Run as Administrator" underneath it.